ilmanzo/ilmanzo.github.com/about.md

 I use either [Komodo Edit](http://www.activestate.com/komodo-edit) or [VIM](http://www.vim.org/) to write all content in [MarkDown](http://en.wikipedia.org/wiki/Markdown) formatting

+After editing or creating, the entire site is versioned and published on [github](http://github.com)

 The dark theme is courtesy of [Michele Mattioni](http://michelemattioni.me/)